States without property taxes: Unpacking the myth

 For example, Texas has one of the strongest senior protections through its over-65 tax freeze.
 Once you turn 65, your school district property taxes get locked at their current dollar amount forever.

-Seniors can also often save on property taxes in these states:
+Seniors may also save on property taxes in these states:

 Each state has different age requirements, income limits, and benefit amounts, so do your research.
 Once the time comes, you may also consider moving to a retiree-friendly state.